 Abstract:

 Introduction: Upon completion of Dental Foundation Training (DFT), a number of dental graduates apply for further training known as Dental Core Training (DCT).
 Alternatively, there are two-year integrated training pathways within both primary and secondary care; known as Longitudinal Dental Foundation Training (LDFT).
 There is a lack of evidence supporting LDFT and how this compares to DFT and DCT.
-Aim: To explore perceptions and experiences of three post-qualification dental training pathways (DFT, DFTDCT, LDFT) and understand how this training prepares trainees for independent clinical practice and their future career.
+Aim: To explore perceptions and experiences of three post-qualification dental training pathways (DFT, DFT+DCT1, LDFT) and understand how this training prepares trainees for independent clinical practice and their future career.
 Method: A qualitative study from an interpretivist stance, theoretical sampling was carried out until data saturation was achieved; 36 individual in-depth semi-structured interviews of trainees and supervisors were conducted.
 The development of codes and generation of sub-themes resulted in major themes grounded within the data of participants.
 Results: Seven major themes were generated: Training Pathway Choice, Skill Development, Career Development, Identity, Team, Setting and Training Programme.
 Conclusion: The second part of this paper provides an understanding of how the different training pathways prepare trainees for independent clinical practice and their future careers; in particular how training in different clinical settings can promote interprofessional collaboration and appreciation of patient care pathways.

 In Brief: